Leading Edge Data Centers, a provider of Tier III regional data centers, has announced the opening of its first data center in Tamworth, NSW.

-Empowered by Schneider Electric, the scalable and secure Tier III data centre provides local data centre capacity reducing network latency, increasing internet speed, continuous power and high security, the company states.
+Empowered by Schneider Electric, the scalable and secure Tier III data center provides local data center capacity reducing network latency, increasing internet speed, continuous power and high security, the company states.

-The new data centre aims to lower the region’s dependency on Sydney's data centres, bringing benefits to a wide range of communities and businesses in Tamworth, and allowing national enterprise to reach a regional market that has traditionally been ignored.
+The new data center aims to lower the region's dependency on Sydney's data centers, bringing benefits to a wide range of communities and businesses in Tamworth, and allowing national enterprise to reach a regional market that has traditionally been ignored.

-Leading Edges DC CEO Chris Thorpe says, “The delivery of the Tamworth data centre is a momentous milestone for us.
-Tamworth represents true regional Australia in every sense, and we're delighted to support the community with enhanced digital resilience and connectivity in the phase of regional recovery.”
+Leading Edges DC CEO Chris Thorpe says, “The delivery of the Tamworth data center is a momentous milestone for us.
+Tamworth represents true regional Australia in every sense, and we're delighted to support the community with enhanced digital resilience and connectivity in the phase of regional recovery.

-Elaborating on the benefits of having a local data centre, JT Fossey's IT Manager, Angus Collins says, "With a local data centre, I can build and create the configuration I need for our business's needs and architecture, access the speed, stability and security that we require, all while eliminating the cost of downtime, maintenance and corporate overhead.
+Elaborating on the benefits of having a local data center, JT Fossey's IT Manager, Angus Collins says, "With a local data center, I can build and create the configuration I need for our business's needs and architecture, access the speed, stability and security that we require, all while eliminating the cost of downtime, maintenance and corporate overhead.